The Encounter originated in 1996, motivated by the lack of venues for vector biologists to interact in a relaxed atmosphere.

 The main costs to participants are travel and lodging.
-Participants have the option of staying at low-cost and conveniently located Goucher College dormitories.

-Questions may be addressed either to the organizer, Dr. Marcelo Jacobs-Lorena, email@example.com, or the program coordinator, Ms. Maryann Smith, firstname.lastname@example.org, 443-287-4853.
+Questions may be addressed either to the Organizer, Dr. Marcelo Jacobs-Lorena, email@example.com, or the Program Coordinator, Ms. Maryann Smith, firstname.lastname@example.org, 443-287-4853.

 If you wish to be included in the email announcements for the event, please send a request to Ms. Smith.